 Swelling & Bruising

-For the first few weeks, scars typically appear pink and raised.
-They will eventually fade to faint white lines.
+For the first few weeks, scars typically appear raised.
+They will eventually fade to faint lines.
 Avoid too much sun exposure to the treatment area as this can cause permanent darkening of the area.

 Avoid anything that may promote facial flushing for 4 to 6 weeks.
 This includes saunas, steam rooms, and steam face masks.

-Your surgeon may advise that you wear a compression bandage around your face for the first inital weeks post-operatively.
-The length of time you will need to wear this bandage will depend on your individual surgeon’s specific advice.
+The surgeon may advise wearing a compression bandage around the face for the first initial weeks post-operatively.
+The length of time the patient will need to wear this bandage will depend on the individual surgeon’s specific advice.

-There will of course be a noticeable difference to your face immediately after surgery, but it is important to remember that you may not be able to appreciate the final cosmetic results until 6 to 9 months after surgery.
+There will, of course, be a noticeable difference to the face immediately after surgery, but it is important to remember that patients may not be able to appreciate the final cosmetic results until 6 to 9 months after surgery.
 This is because often there is some residual swelling, some scarring may take longer to fade, and it may take a while for the area to fully heal.
-Immediately after the surgery, the skin on your face may at first look and feel too tight.
+Immediately after the surgery, the skin on the face may at first look and feel too tight.
 This will gradually settle within 6 weeks.
-As long as you follow your surgeon’s facelift aftercare advice, after some weeks you will gradually feel more like yourself, and be able to appreciate a rejuvenated and youthful look.
+After some weeks patients will gradually feel more like themselves and be able to appreciate a rejuvenated and youthful look.

-When can I shower and wash my hair after surgery?
+When can I shower and wash my hair after facelift surgery?

-When will I feel comfortable attending major events after surgery?
+When will I feel comfortable attending major events after facelift surgery?

-What are the effects of smoking, drugs, and alcohol on surgery?
+What are the effects of smoking, drugs, and alcohol on facelift surgery?